Aribakhan20/Aribakhan20/README.md

 **Aribakhan20/Aribakhan20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+My name is Ariba, i am an eager learner always willing to brush up my programming skills and coming up with innovative solutions to many problems!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...